Navigating Cuba's Care Crisis Amidst Demographic Shifts: Interview with Mayra Espina and Elaine Acosta

 1. What are the regional variations in Cuba’s demographic trends?
 Are there significant differences in population growth, fertility rates, and aging patterns between urban and rural areas?
 How do these regional disparities influence social and economic development within the country?

-Mayra: I don't handle demographic statistics.
-I'll respond to the question qualitatively: among the regional variations of demographic trends, historically, there have been significant differences, such as higher fertility and birth rates in rural areas and towards the eastern part of the country, with more pronounced adolescent fertility in the east, and internal migrations from east to west.
+Mayra: Among the regional variations of demographic trends, historically, there have been significant differences, such as higher fertility and birth rates in rural areas and towards the eastern part of the country, with more pronounced adolescent fertility in the east, and internal migrations from east to west.
 Aging is widespread but is markedly observed in urban centers such as Santa Clara and Havana.

 However, the general trend, without many regional differences, is towards demographic aging, low birth rates, emigration of young people and people of working age in general, and the emptying of rural and agricultural areas.